ceedee666/drumm.sh/content/student-blog/2021/11/13/IP-ws20-student-bachmann-experience.md

 As you can see, a lot has changed at grievy since the prototype from the interdisciplinary project.
 The most work for me was programming and continuously improving the app.
-But there was also a lot to do organizationall.
+But there was also a lot to do organizationally.
 We applied for scholarships, successfully participated in competitions for founders, planned the long-term development of grievy, and much more.